BatGap Logo

 Rick: Sattva meaning purity.

 David: Purity, yeah.
-There can be very little… yeah.
-There can be very little awareness of that.
+There can be very little… Yeah, there can be very little awareness of that.
 And in fact, some traditions even poo-poo it and talk about it as delusional or a mistake.
 But if the Self-Realization is there, then actually you have the platform where that can unfold.
 And what I described before is sometimes thought of as subtle perception and GC types.
 But in this context, it was experiences.
 It wasn’t the value of the consciousness itself, of the state itself.

 Rick: Because with God Consciousness, what happens?